-D: School needs a true "front door" to help with school puide, commetain to community, and way finding.
+D. School needs a true "front door" to help with school puide, connection to community, and may finding.

-(2) But stop on other side (school side) of street to avoid kide crossis street in morning and backing up flow of thattie:
+But stop on other side (school side) of street to avoid kide crossin struct in morning and backing up flow of hattic.

-(3) Button (a permicter is difficult during bury events.
-But, does succelly flow well, so may be It in or?
+British @ perinche is difficult during bang events.
+But, does succelly flow well, so may be it are?

-(4) Pool needs to so, or be seriously upgreded.
+Poul needs to so, or be seriesly upgreded.

-(5) Production connection between Rieter tout field and It's needs improvement and way finding.
+Prediction connection between Riete tout field and His needs improvement and way finding.